Rakanrg/Rakanrg/README.md

 - 👋 Hi, I’m @Rakanrg
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Front end and Back end
-- 🌱 I’m currently learning Excel, SQL and PowerBi
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Data Analytics
+- 💞️ I’m looking to collaborate on Front end
 - 📫 How to reach me thru GitHub

 <!---